Establishing the Place of Critical Thinking in Leadership Education: An Integrative Review

 Daniel M. Jenkins, Ph.D.

-Critical thinking, cognition, cognitive, leadership development, andragogy, pedagogy, LOS
+Critical thinking, cognition, cognitive, leadership development, andragogy, pedagogy, Leadership and Organizational Studies

 The primary purpose of this integrative review is to explore the relationship between discipline specific critical thinking skills and leadership development.
 Critical thinking involves a set of competencies associated with purposeful, self-regulatory judgement, which, when applied to interpretation, analysis, and evaluation, results in informed decision making (Facione, 1990).
 The need for critical thinking in leadership education has been explored by leadership scholars (Burbach, 2004; Jenkins & Andenoro, 2016; Powley & Taylor, 2014), and the topic has advanced to the stage where a review and synthesis of existing literature can provide a starting point to move the scholarly conversation forward.
 The integrative review was chosen as a methodology due to its exploratory nature.